minhaj-ap/movieReview/readme.md

 ### 👤 Users
 - Add, update, and delete their own reviews and ratings
 - View movies by genre
+- Search movies based on keyword (powered by regex)
+- Can experince site on both dark and light mode

 ### 🛠️ Admin
 - Add/edit/delete movies and genres